KitwareMedical/x-ray-genius/README.md

 ### Initial Setup
 1. **Note**: Ensure that you clone the repository with submodules.
 If you've already cloned it without submodules, run `git submodule update --init --recursive`.
-2. Install Nvidia GPU drivers, cuda, and the `nvidia-container-toolkit` if they are not already installed.
+2. Install Nvidia GPU drivers, cuda (<=11), and the `nvidia-container-toolkit` if they are not already installed.
    - You can verify that the `nvidia-container-toolkit` is installed by running `nvidia-ctk --version`.
 3. Run `docker compose run --rm django ./manage.py migrate`
 4. Run `docker compose run --rm django ./manage.py createsuperuser`